Cultural depictions of weasels: In popular culture

-Weasels, ferrets and Stoats appear in Kenneth Grahame's The Wind in the Willows as the antagonists for the book's third act after they invade and take over Toad Hall.
-In the rest of the book they are depicted as bandits and ruffians living in the Wild Wood.
+Weasels, ferrets, and stoats appear in Kenneth Grahame's The Wind in the Willows as the antagonists for the book's third act after they invade and take over Toad Hall.
+In the rest of the book, they are depicted as bandits and ruffians living in the Wild Wood.

 In Brian Jacques' Redwall series of books, weasels are depicted as villainous (and deceitful in particular), living in and leading groups of other carnivorous mammals, such as ferrets, rats, and foxes.

-Richard Bach's The Ferret Chronicles series of books portray ferrets in the opposite way: they are seen as virtuous and heroic, with their life-lessons and discussions on philosophy presented as something humans could learn from, too.
+Richard Bach's The Ferret Chronicles series of books portray ferrets in the opposite way: they are seen as virtuous and heroic, with their life lessons and discussions on philosophy presented as something humans could learn from, too.

+In 1851, in chapter 133 of the first American edition of Herman Melville's eponymously titled novel Moby-Dick, the white-speckled whale dives deep.
+Shortly after, Melville describes Ahab's first glimpse of the whale rising at great speed from the depths as "a white living spot no bigger than a white weasel,..."
+It's unclear why, at this momentous point in the novel, Melville chose to describe the appearance of Moby-Dick as a weasel.
+Melville was a minutely careful, intensely allusive writer, and his reference here is obscure.

 In 2015, a photograph of a least weasel 'riding' on a woodpecker's back went viral.
 As explained by wildlife experts, the weasel was attacking the woodpecker as prey.

 I. M. Weasel, a smart, successful weasel, was the title character of I Am Weasel, a series of 7-minute animated shorts for Cartoon Network that ran from 1997 to 2000.
 He was voiced by Michael Dorn.